ShayNamir/Smart_Home_Agent_FP/README.md

 - gemma3:4b
 - deepseek-r1:1.5b

-## קטגוריות פקודות
+## Command Categories

-- **פקודות פעולה** - הדלקה/כיבוי מכשירים
+- **Action Commands** - Turn on/off devices
-- **שאילתות סטטוס** - בדיקת מצב מכשירים
+- **Status Queries** - Check device status
-- **טיפול בשגיאות** - פקודות למכשירים לא קיימים
+- **Error Handling** - Commands for non-existent devices

-## פלט
+## Output

-הפרויקט יוצר דוחות Excel מפורטים עם:
+The project creates detailed Excel reports with:

-- השוואת ביצועים בין ארכיטקטורות
+- Performance comparison between architectures
-- השוואת ביצועים בין מודלים
+- Performance comparison between models
-- ניתוח לפי קטגוריות פקודות
+- Analysis by command categories
-- סטטיסטיקות זמן ביצוע
+- Execution time statistics

-## תרומה לפרויקט
+## Contributing to the Project

-1. Fork את הפרויקט
+1. Fork the project
-2. צור branch חדש (`git checkout -b feature/AmazingFeature`)
+2. Create a new branch (`git checkout -b feature/AmazingFeature`)
-3. Commit את השינויים (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push ל-branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. פתח Pull Request
+5. Open a Pull Request

-## רישיון
+## License

-פרויקט זה מופץ תחת רישיון MIT. ראה קובץ `LICENSE` לפרטים נוספים.
+This project is distributed under the MIT license.
+See the `LICENSE` file for more details.

-## קשר
+## Contact

-- מחבר: [שם המחבר]
+- Author: [Author Name]
-- אימייל: [כתובת אימייל]
+- Email: [Email Address]
-- פרויקט: [קישור לפרויקט]
+- Project: [Project Link]

-## הודעות תודה
+## Acknowledgments

-תודה לכל התורמים והקהילה שעזרו בפיתוח הפרויקט הזה.
+Thanks to all contributors and the community who helped develop this project.